The media can’t ignore Marjorie Taylor Greene. Can they figure out how to cover her?

 Greene’s attacks on the media mirror the approach of another politician: Trump, who spent four years casting journalists as “the enemy of the people.”

 “It is very obvious in some of her appearances that being ‘hated by the media,’ as she would put it, is the basis to her appeal,” said press critic and New York University professor Jay Rosen, who sees no easy answer for journalists in this paradox.
 “Therefore critical coverage is not actually accomplishing what we think of it as doing: accountability.
-It’s actually building her resume.”
+It’s actually building her résumé.”

 And Greene has turned all those negative headlines into a fundraising opportunity; she told her supporters last week that she has raised more than $1.6 million since the CNN and Media Matters reports last month.

-Note: (Correction: An earlier version of this article ijncorrectly referred to Marjory Stoneman Douglas High School in Parkland, Fla., as Parkland High School.
-This version has been updated.)